Dev-Mentorship-Programme/dmc-juniors/module-3-api-integration-third-party-services/week-7-integration-patterns/examples/resilient-api-client/README.md

   - **Circuit breaker** = After 5 failed calls, you stop trying and just send them a text saying, "Call me when you're available."

 - **Rate Limiting**: Controls request frequency to prevent API rate limit violations

 - **Caching**: In-memory response caching for GET requests

+  ### What it is

+  **Caching** = storing data temporarily so you don't have to fetch or compute it again.

+  **In-memory cache** = data is stored in the application's RAM (e.g., using Redis, Memcached, or even Node.js memory).

+  **For GET requests** = usually applied to read-only operations where the data doesn't change often.

+  ### How it works (step by step)

+  **First request (Cache Miss)**
+  - A client asks for data (e.g., `/api/products`).
+  - The system doesn't have it in cache → fetches from the database or service.
+  - The response is saved in memory.

+  **Subsequent request (Cache Hit)**
+  - Another client asks for the same data.
+  - Instead of querying the database again, the system serves it directly from memory.
+  - Much faster ⚡ and reduces load on backend systems.

+  **Expiry / Invalidation**
+  - Cached data is usually stored only for a set time (TTL = Time-To-Live, e.g., 60 seconds).
+  - After expiry, the cache is cleared and refreshed on the next request.

+  ### Why it's useful

+  - **Performance boost** → In-memory responses are extremely fast (nanoseconds vs milliseconds).
+  - **Reduced load** → Fewer database/API calls, saving resources.
+  - **Better scalability** → Handles more traffic with the same infrastructure.

+  ### 🔹 Example in plain words:

+  Imagine a shopping site:

+  Many users keep requesting the same "Top 10 Bestselling Products".

+  - **Without caching** → each request hits the database, which slows things down.
+  - **With caching** → the first request stores the result in memory.
+Every other request gets the same fast response instantly.

+  👉 **In short:**
+  Caching is like keeping frequently used info on your desk instead of walking to the library every time you need it.

 - **Timeout Handling**: Configurable request timeouts
 - **Health Monitoring**: Built-in health check and metrics collection